 Title: Assistant Professor

-- College, Full time MBA implementation, Member, approximately 30 hours spent per year, Hours.
-(September 2009 - Present).
+- University, Internationalization Task Force Curriculum Committee, Committee Member, approximately 2 hours spent per year, Days, International.
+(September 1, 2012 - Present).

-- College, Business Ethics roundtable, Committee Member, approximately 30 hours spent per year, Hours.
-(October 2008 - Present).
+- College, International Business Committee, Committee Member, approximately 30 hours spent per year, Hours, appointed.
+(August 15, 2007 - Present).